 Detrital Zircon Geochronology of the Neoproterozoic-Paleozoic Circum-Arctic: A Compilation Analysis

-This work was in collaboration with Dr. Karol Faehnrich and Dr. Justin Strauss during my time in the Strauss Lab.
+This work was in collaboration with Karol Faehnrich and Justin Strauss in the Sedimentary Geology, Tectonics, and Historical Geobiology Group at Dartmouth.
 I presented a poster of this project at the 2021 Wetterhahn Science Symposium.

 Simplified geologic map of the modern Arctic.
 Yellow points indicate the locations of all samples compiled in database.